stacks-network/docs/overview_auth.md

 user's identity address private key using the `domain_name` as input.
 It is deterministic in that for a given Blockstack ID and `domain_name`, the same private key will be generated each time.
-The app private key is securely shared with the app on each authentication, encrypted by the Blockstack browser with the transit public key.
+The app private key is securely shared with the app on each authentication, encrypted by the Blockstack Browser with the transit public key.

 ## Scopes